 Outdoor warning stations

-The outdoor warning stations will provide simultaneous communication across the valley to residents and others in the area at the time.
+The outdoor warning stations provide simultaneous communication across the valley to residents and others who are in the area at the time.
 The stations consist of a series of nine towers housing audible warning systems mounted at a height of 15-20m above the ground on metal poles.

-The outdoor warning stations will be located throughout the Redlynch Valley from Crystal Cascades to Brinsmead, in the areas that provide the best acoustic performance.
-They will be located on Council property.
-Every attempt will be made to minimise visual impact.
+The outdoor warning stations are located throughout the Redlynch Valley from Crystal Cascades to Brinsmead, in the areas that provide the best acoustic performance.
+They are all located on Council property.
 Please refer to the location map to view approximate locations for each station. ( PDF, 6.07 MB )